-Eligible employees may use accrued PSL beginning on the 90th day of employment.
-Each school year, employees may only use a maximum of 24 hours of their accrued PSL.
+Eligible employees may use PSL beginning on the 1st day of employment.

 PSL may be taken in minimum increments of one hour.
-If an exempt employee absents themselves from work for part or all of a workday for a reason covered by this policy, they will be required to use accrued PSL to make up for the absence.
+If an exempt employee absents themselves from work for part or all of a workday for a reason covered by this policy, they will be required to use PSL to make up for the absence.